589664/ADA512/README.md

   - Marcin Fojcik
 - **Additional Information:** [course page](https://www.hvl.no/en/studies-at-hvl/study-programmes/courses/ADA512)

-This provides a clear and concise label for the link while still conveying that it leads to more information about the course.

 ## 🌟 Expectations

 This course explores the fascinating world of Cyber-Physical Systems (CPS) and the Internet of Things (IoT).
 CPS combines digital technology and physical systems, including industrial processes and robotics, driving Industry 4.0.
 Let's dive into the course content: